kenepa/resource-lock/README.md

 a [simple modal resource.](https://filamentphp.com/docs/2.x/admin/resources/getting-started#simple-modal-resources) Follow the steps below to add locks to your resources.

-### Add Locks to your modal
+### Add Locks to your model

-The first step is to add the HasLocks trait to the modal of your resource.
+The first step is to add the HasLocks trait to the model of your resource.
 The HasLocks trait enables the locking functionality on your model.

 ```php